-- 1820 saw British and Russian ships attempt to reach the Weddell Sea but both were stopped by ice. - The Weddell Sea is named in honour of the Scottish sailor James Weddell who entered in 1823, reaching as far south as 74°15'S. - Weddell himself originally named the area after King George IV, but it was renamed in 1900. - American sealing captain Benjamin Morrell also sailed the Weddell Sea in 1823 and claimed to have seen land some 10-12 degrees east of its actual boundary, calling it New South Greenland.
+- 1820 saw British and Russian ships attempt to reach the Weddell Sea but both were stopped by ice. - south as 74°15'S. - Weddell himself originally named the area after King George IV, but it was renamed in 1900. - American sealing captain Benjamin Morrell also sailed the Weddell Sea in 1823 and claimed to have seen land some 10-12 degrees east of its actual boundary, calling it New South Greenland.
 This was later disproved in the early 20th century. - Otto Nordenskiold, who was the leader of the 1901 to 1904 Swedish Antarctic Expedition, spent a winter at Snow Hill, with a team of four men.
 The relief ship was crushed by ice, but the crew managed to reach Paulet Island where they stayed in a primitive hut.
 They were finally rescued by the Argentine Navy at Hope Bay.
-All but one survived. - The Antarctic Sound is named after Otto Nordenskiold's expedition ship. - William Bruce's Scottish National Antarctic Expedition of 1902 to 1904 aboard the Scotia undertook the first oceanographic exploration of the Weddell Sea. - The Luitpold Coast of Coats Land was charted by the Deutschland on the 1910 to 1912 German South Polar Expedition, under William Filchner. - Ernest Shackleton's ship, the Endurance, became trapped and crushed by ice in the Weddell Sea off Coats Land in 1915, during the British Imperial Trans-Antarctic Expedition.
-The crew escaped and were later rescued on Elephant Island.
+All but one survived. - The Antarctic Sound is named after Otto Nordenskiold's expedition ship. - William Bruce's Scottish National Antarctic Expedition of 1902 to 1904 aboard the Scotia undertook the first oceanographic exploration of the Weddell Sea. - The Luitpold Coast of Coats Land was charted by the Deutschland on the 1910 to 1912 German South Polar Expedition, under William Filchner. - Ernest Shackleton's ship, the Endurance, became trapped and crushed by ice in the Weddell Sea off Coats Land in Island.